Kendrick Lynn: Super Rugby

 On the back of his solid form with Southland, Lynn was selected to the Highlanders squad for the 2009 Super 14 season.
 Used mainly on the wing, he made 8 appearances and 5 starts, and had his finest performance in the team's victory over the Queensland Reds at Rugby Park Stadium, scoring a crucial second half try - his first in Super Rugby - which sealed the victory.

-In the 2010 Super 14 season, Lynn was shifted to center and emerged as a more central part of the squad, making 10 starts and scoring a further 2 tries, while impressing with his workrate and defensive play.
+In the 2010 Super 14 season, Lynn was shifted to centre and emerged as a more central part of the squad, making 10 starts and scoring a further 2 tries, while impressing with his workrate and defensive play.
 He further built on this in 2011, playing every minute of every game for the Highlanders.

 A neck injury curtailed Lynn's 2012 season, and he was limited to just two substitute appearances for the Highlanders.
 He used the off season to backpack around central and South America for 4 months with his wife, Rebecca.

 Upon returning to NZ he was called into the Chiefs squad and enjoyed being a part of their championship winning team of 2013.